Sage-Bionetworks/portalsDocs/articles/tables.md

 **Deleting rows**

-To delete rows, query for the rows you want to delete and use the client's `delete` function on the results:
+To delete rows, query for the rows you want to delete and use the `delete` function on the results:

 {% tabs %}